 The Legacy Clinical Ethics Program

-Making health care decisions for yourself or your family is sometimes hard.
+Making health care decisions for yourself, your family or others is sometimes hard.

 The Legacy Clinical Ethics Program can help.
 We have a team of ethics consultants –– volunteers from Legacy and the community –– trained to address difficult questions in health care.

 We offer free consults and advice, aiming to resolve ethical issues by exploring choices in a respectful manner.